How to Get Over a Divorce You Didn’t Want: 10 Healing Ways

 3. Take care of your physical health

-Your body and mind are deeply connected, so taking care of your physical health can play a big role in how to get over a divorce.
+Your body and mind are deeply connected, so taking care of your physical health can play a big role in getting over a divorce.
 Try to maintain a balanced diet, get regular exercise, and ensure you’re getting enough sleep.

 It might be hard at first, but taking small steps to care for yourself physically can boost your mood and energy levels.
 Remember, self-care isn’t just about bubble baths and face masks—it’s about nurturing your whole being, especially when you’re going through something tough.